-Your CDN should be able to cache your Magento website HTML and ideally be running Varnish Cache in the CDN as the caching reverse proxy.
+Ability to Cache HTML with Varnish Cache: Your edge solution should be able to cache your website HTML and ideally be runningVarnish Cache in the Edge Compute Platform as the caching reverse proxy.

-HTTP/2 Support: Modern web browsers support HTTP/2 which provides a 10-20% page performance improvement over HTTP1.

-HTTP/1.1.
-You should not use a CDN which requires you to move static objects onto a separate domain as this is now a website performance antipattern.
+HTTP/2 Support: Modern web browsers support HTTP/2 which provides a 10-20% page performance improvement over HTTP/1.
+You should not use an edge solution which requires you to move static objects onto a separate domain as this is now a website performance anti-pattern.

-Push or Pull CDN: Do you have to change your application or workflow to push content up to the CDN or will the CDN pull the content from your origin in an automated fashion?
+Push or Pull: Do you have to change your application or workflow to push content up to the edge solution or will the edge solution pull the content from your origin in an automated fashion?

-Cache Clear: Can you clear the CDN cache easily if there are bad files cached at the CDN?
+Cache Clear: Can you clear the cache easily if there are bad files cached at the edge?
 How long does the cache clear take?

-Cache Control Headers: Will the CDN observe your Cache Control settings?
+Cache Control Headers: Will the Edge Compute Platform observe your Cache Control settings?

-SSL Encryption: Does the CDN support termination of SSL traffic at the CDN?
-Can you bring an Extended Validation Certificate to the CDN?
+SSL Encryption: Does the edge solution support termination of SSL traffic at the edge?
+Can you bring an Extended Validation Certificate to the edge solution?
 What are the additional costs of each?

-POST Support: Can your CDN support GET and POST requests? - the latter being relevant to many forms on websites.
+POST Support: Can your edge solution support GET and POST requests? - the latter being relevant to many forms on websites.

-Customer Support: Can you reach out to the CDN customer support easily?
+Customer Support: Can you reach out to the edge solution's customer support easily?
 What is the response time and quality of initial response likely to be?

-Change Required: How much do you need to change your application or core hosting infrastructure in order to support going live with the chosen CDN?
+Change Required: How much do you need to change your application or core hosting infrastructure in order to support going live with the chosen edge solution?

-CDN Configuration and Management: How much ongoing configuration and management of the CDN will you be left with and does your team have the skills and time to do this?
+CDN Configuration and Management: How much ongoing configuration and management of the edge solution will you be left with and does your team have the skills and time to do this?

-Choosing The Best CDN For Your Customers
+Choosing The Best Edge Solution For Your Customers

-Provided you can choose a CDN which works well for your website and development team, the next step is to consider which one will work best for your customers.

-The best CDN for customers is going to be the one which provides the best speed boost for your content.
-How can you predict the CDN which will deliver the fastest content for your users?
+Provided you can choose an edge solution which works well for your website and development team, the next step is to consider which one will work best for your customers.
+The best edge solution for your customers is going to be the one which provides the best speed boost for your content.
+How can you predict the edge solution which will deliver the fastest content for your users?

-Some CDNs will have Points of Presence (PoPs) geographically closer to your users and some will have PoPs which are along the Internet backbone and closer in terms of network distance.
-Other CDNs may have newer and more responsive infrastructure.
+Some edge solutions will have Points of Presence (PoPs) geographically closer to your users and some will have PoPs which are along the Internet backbone and closer in terms of network distance.
+Other edge solutions may have newer and more responsive infrastructure.

-In reality, all CDNs perform at various levels at various times for various users subject to the performance of the network and infrastructure in the delivery chain for that user at that point in time.
-The milliseconds differential in network speed pales compared with the increased performance from having more items stored in and served from the CDN.
-This is entirely dependant upon the ability of the development and operations team to effectively use the CDN, and on choosing a CDN with the right tools (such as Varnish Cache) to support your Magento website (as noted above).
+In reality, all edge solutions perform at various levels at various times for various users subject to the performance of the network and infrastructure in the delivery chain for that user at that point in time.
+The milliseconds differential in network speed pales compared with the increased performance from having more items stored in and served from the edge solution.
+This is entirely dependent upon the ability of the development and operations team to effectively use the edge solution, and on choosing an Edge Compute Platform with the right tools (such as Varnish Cache) to support your website.